MKiegerl/TAAstrategies/README.md

 # TAAstrategies
-A set of popular open-source Tactical Asset Allocation strategies
+A set of popular open-source Tactical Asset Allocation strategies written in R/Rstudio using quantstrat package and dependencies.